-It hardly gets any more iconic than with Kyoto’s Fushimi Inari Shrine, one of Japan’s most popular tourist attractions.
+It hardly gets any more iconic than at Kyoto’s Fushimi Inari Shrine, one of Japan’s most popular tourist attractions.

-Fushimi Inari’s grounds are large and of a complex layout that may seem a little daunting at first glance.
+Fushimi Inari’s grounds are large and of a complex layout that may seem very confusing at first glance.
 It consists of countless sub shrines, mounds for individual worship, cemeteries, statues, torii, and much, much more.
-On its premises, there are even a couple of little inns where you can have a break and recharge your batteries.
-Most visitors, however, just come to check out the Senbon Torii, the famous tunnel of thousand torii gates that is close to the entrance.
+On its premises, there are even a couple of little inns where you can have a break recharging your batteries.
+Most visitors, however, just check out the Senbon Torii, the famous tunnel of thousand torii gates, that is close to the entrance.
 And leave it at that.

-That the 2005 Hollywood movie “Memoirs of a Geisha” used the tunnel of torii for a key scene has certainly given its popularity a boost.
-Usually, the place starts getting packed with tourists no later than 8:30am.
-In order to avoid the pack you have two options, basically.
-Either you visit it super early in the morning, or you go there in the dark (it is open 24/7).
-At night, the place’s quiet, slightly unearthly ambience could not be any further away from the hustle and bustle that surrounds it in daylight.
+That the 2005 Hollywood movie “Memoirs of a Geisha” used the tunnel of torii for a key scene has certainly contributed to its popularity.
+The place starts getting packed with tourists usually between 8:00 and 9:00 in the morning.
+In order to avoid the pack, you have basically two options.
+Either you go super early or in the dark (it is in fact accessible 24/7).
+The place’s quiet, slightly unearthly vibe at night makes for an interesting contrast to its hustle and bustle in daylight.

 Fushimi Inari is served by two local rail stations: Inari on the JR Nara line and Fushimi-Inari on the Keihan main line.
 Both are just a few hops from their main hubs Kyoto Station and Sanjo-Keihan.